elahe-dev/flight-booking/README.md

 # flight-booking
-flight booking sample designed with bootstrap and kendo
+flight booking sample designed with bootstrap and kendo in 2017